Rules for content on KI's central website

 KI's central website follows KI's graphic profile and guidelines for KI's brand.
 The design of the website must be based on accessibility principles, ie it must be possible to perceive, manageable, understandable and robust.

-Archiving and sorting out
+Archiving and clearing out

 KI's central website is covered by the swedish law Lag (2012:492) om pliktexemplar av elektroniskt material (Act on compulsory copies of electronic material).
 Pages (new and updated) are automatically sent to the Royal Library, KB.